min2ha/ukwa-site/content/target/48673/index.en.md

   "subject": "Brexit"
 }

-# New Statesman: Why it's time to end EU free movement.

 Vince Cable makes the liberal case for immigration controls.
 He expresses serious doubts that EU free movement is tenable or even desirable.